idugalic/micro-company/README.md

 This version of the application is deployed as a single monolithic application.

-Domain Driven Design is applied through Event Sourcing and CQRS.How Event Sourcing enables deployment flexibility - the application can be migrated and deployed as a microservices.
+Domain Driven Design is applied through Event Sourcing and CQRS.
+How Event Sourcing enables deployment flexibility - the application can be migrated and deployed as a microservices (checkout the master branch).

 ### Patterns and techniques: